 For many, it must seem ironic that Washington, D.C. – capital of the United States and home of many of central government’s institutions – has legalized marijuana for recreational and medical use for those aged over 21 (or 18 for medical patients).
 Meanwhile, many states (D.C. is of course a Federal district, not a state) have vastly different laws.
 Well, “So it goes”, as Vonnegut would write.

 Yet this does not mean that marijuana is not heavily restricted in the District of Columbia.
-Though it is legal to carry up to 2 oz.
-(56g) and grow up to 6 plants (3 mature at a time) for recreational purposes, there are strict laws surrounding marijuana use in public.
+Though it is legal to carry up to two oz.
+(56g) and grow up to six plants (three mature at a time) for recreational purposes, there are strict laws surrounding marijuana use in public.
 Furthermore, these restrictions apply even to private clubs, so cannabis is pretty much restricted to home usage, unlike in Colorado, Spain or Holland.

 To add even more to the confusion, though pot is legal to grow and use on private property, there is no way for recreational users to buy from a commercial retailer.
 Only dispensaries are allowed to sell marijuana, and to buy flowers, edibles, concentrates and more, you need a Medical Marijuana Card to buy from one.